-Propane gas is an extremely flammable substance.
+Propane gas is extremely flammable.
 The Propane detector in your coach is located in the main living area close to the floor.
-It is wired to the 12 volt "house' electrical system in your unit.
+It is wired to the 12 volt "house' electrical system in your unit, and controlled by a switch in the front overhead cabinet.
 On the face of the detector are operating instructions and a test button.
 The Propane detector should be tested before every trip, and any time the unit is pulled out of storage.

-In the event the detector alarms while in use, immediately turn off all potential sources of ignition (furnace, water heater, refrigerator, stove / range, etc.), and close the Propane valve to shut off the flow of Propane gas.
+In the event the detector alarms while in use, immediately turn off all potential sources of ignition (furnace, water heater, refrigerator, stove / range, etc.), and close the propane valve to shut off the flow of Propane gas.
 Open the windows and doors to facilitate ventilation of the unit, and evacuate the unit until the Propane gas has dissipated.
 Have the Propane system checked for leaks by a qualified RV technician.